yazi-rs/yazi-rs.github.io/docs/plugins/overview.md

 }
 ```

-You need to return an table that implements the `preload` function, it receives a `self` parameter, which is a table with the same fields as [`peek`](#previewer).
-It has the following return values:
+And has the following return values:

 | Binary | Decimal |                         |
 | ------ | ------- | ----------------------- |